 - Any other types of open end credit accounts.

 However, the FCBA protections do not extend to installment accounts.
-These include auto loans, car loans, student loans, and mortgages.
+These include auto loans, student loans, and mortgages.

 A Closer Look at How the Fair Credit Billing Act Works